side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

   generic_string()-----: /foo/bar/baa.txt
   generic_wstring()----: /foo/bar/baa.txt</code></pre></td></tr></tbody></table>

-Native format observers should be used when interacting with the operating system or with users; that's what they expect.
+Native format observers should be used when interacting with the operating system or with users; that’s what they expect.

 Generic format observers should be used when the results need to be portable and uniform regardless of the operating system.

 `path` objects always hold pathnames in the native format, but otherwise leave them unchanged from their source.
 The [preferred()](reference.html#preferred) function will convert to the preferred form, if the native format has several forms.
 Thus on Windows, it will convert slashes to backslashes.

-Let's move on to decomposition and query functions:
+Let’s move on to decomposition and query functions:

 <table><colgroup><col style="width: 50%" /><col style="width: 50%" /></colgroup><tbody><tr class="odd"><td style="text-align: center;"><em><strong>Ubuntu Linux</strong></em></td><td style="text-align: center;"><em><strong>Microsoft Windows</strong></em></td></tr><tr class="even"><td style="text-align: center;"><pre><code>$ ./path_info /foo/bar/baa.txt
 ...